 Grocery stores in Kununurra numbered all of one, with no fresh food available, unless it was flown in.
 By the time things such as cake mix appeared on the shelf, they were full of insects.
 Freshly butchered meat was the main meal for everyone.

 My first paying job was working for my dad.
 He hired my brother and me to count out steps at the borders of the crops and wave a flag so he could fly over and spray pesticide.
-Long before it was fashionable, my brother and I were being sprayed with something similar to DDT before it was fashionable to do that.
+Long before it was fashionable, my brother and I were being sprayed with something similar to DDT before it was fashionable.
 My father didn’t deliberately spray us, but we were subject to blow over, when he passed over a strip of field, dropped the load, and then swooped over us.

 My steps never matched my brother’s, and we were always off a little bit.
 I know it bugged my dad.
 I still like the smell of fields being sprayed, though, just as I love the smell of jet exhaust.